passport/www.passportjs.org/books/tutorials/google/redirect-back.md

 # Redirect Back to App

-When a user sign in to our app with Google, they are redirected to Google.
+When a user signs in to our app with Google, they are redirected to Google.
 Google takes care of authenticating the user and then redirects them back to our app.